Anger and aggression in our socialsphere

-Yesterday, I was interviewed by a reporter from one of our local television stations.
-He was seeking a spokesperson on social media and communication, with an interest in tantrums on Twitter, particularly from young students.
+Recently, I was interviewed by a reporter from one of our local television stations.
+He was seeking a spokesperson on social media and communication, with a particular focus on youth-related tantrums on Twitter.

-While I spoke on behalf of communication in general, his segment also featured a spokesperson from the Guilford County School District, which has started tweeting and is experiencing a high volume of student response using foul language and lacking communication respect.
+While I spoke on behalf of communication in general, the segment also featured a spokesperson from the Guilford County School District.
+The district has started tweeting as an organization and is experiencing a high volume of student response using foul language and lacking communication respect.